allouchear/n2p2ReductionData/README.md

  - Outut  file : numStructs.csv (default).
 You can used --outfile=otherfile to change the name of output file
  - The default clustering approach is KMeans.
 You can change it using --method=DBSCAN or --method=HDBSCAN
  - The default minsample hperparameter is 2.
 You can change it by --minsample=OtherValue
  - The percentage of selected structures by cluster is set to 0.20%.
 To change it : --p=newValue.
-Note for DBSCAN and HDBSCAN, all outliers structures are selected.
+Please note that for DBSCAN and HDBSCAN, all outliers structures are selected.
  - The optimal value of eps hyperparameter of DBSCAN is computed using NearestNeighbors+Knee method.
 You can change it using --eps=FixedPositiveValue

 ## buildSelectedData.py